enqueue/tutflaky/README.md

 http://localhost:8080/mp/waiter
 ```

-### Microprofile Fault Tolerance
+### MicroProfile Fault Tolerance

 When the Microservices architecture gained momentum about a decade ago, dealing with fault tolerance became a major topic.
 Application developers used to use popular libraries like Netflix' [Hystrix](https://github.com/Netflix/Hystrix) or Jonathan Halterman's [failsafe](https://jodah.net/failsafe).
-The Microprofile community tries to address common Microservice issues, so they issued a vendor neutral specification, [MicroProfile Fault Tolerance](https://github.com/eclipse/microprofile-fault-tolerance/releases/tag/2.1.1).
+The MicroProfile community tries to address common Microservice issues, so they issued a vendor neutral specification, [MicroProfile Fault Tolerance](https://github.com/eclipse/microprofile-fault-tolerance/releases/tag/2.1.1).

-You can decorate a method with a Microprofile Fault Tolerance annotation, and the implemtnation will take care about the rest (e.g. create a proxy object).
+You can decorate a method with a MicroProfile Fault Tolerance annotation, and the implemtnation will take care about the rest (e.g. create a proxy object).
 The annotations can be used on (almost) any method, not only remote HTTP calls.
 A CDI context is required.

 In our example. we can use the [Timeout](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/apidocs/org/eclipse/microprofile/faulttolerance/Timeout.html) annotation on one of our client methods.
 The implementation will throw a [TimeoutException](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/apidocs/org/eclipse/microprofile/faulttolerance/exceptions/TimeoutException.html) when the time has run out (default unit is milliseconds).
 Timeout values can also be set via [configuration properties](https://download.eclipse.org/microprofile/microprofile-fault-tolerance-2.1.1/microprofile-fault-tolerance-spec.html#_config_fault_tolerance_parameters), on different levels.
 E.g. to set the timeout for all client calls to 1337 milliseconds, you could add `Timeout/value = 1337` to your `application.properties` file -- _I tried this, but it did not work as expected._